 Detect and kill your bad ads quickly to protect the profit from your good ads.

-No matter how well performing your best ads or ad sets are, if you don't spot and kill the ads that aren't bringing in results, these poor performing ads can undermine your better ads, leading to a loss of overall profit in your campaign.
+It doesn’t matter how well your best ads or ad sets / squads are performing.
+If you don’t spot and kill the ads that aren’t bringing in results, these poor performing ads can undermine your better ones.
+Ultimately, this can lead to a loss of overall profit in your campaign.

 Let's take a look at a basic example below:

 Profit = £100